circuitdao/docs/docs/user-guide/price-oracle.md

 ![Oracle update](./../../static/img/Oracle_update_diagram.png)

 Oracle prices are calculated as the median price of a number of whitelisted Announcers.
-Whoever performs the update is free to choose which Announcers to use, as long as the number of Announcers selected is no less than **Oracle M-of-N** (M-of-N).
+Whoever performs the update is free to choose which Announcers to use, as long as the number of Announcers selected is no less than **M-of-N**.

 ## Data providers and Announcers